What is Cryptosporidium?

 Contaminated water may include water that has not been boiled or filtered, as well as contaminated recreational water sources (e.g., swimming pools, lakes, rivers, ponds, and streams).
 Several community-wide outbreaks of cryptosporidiosis have been linked to drinking municipal water or recreational water contaminated with Cryptosporidium.

-• If you have a severely weakened immune system, you are at risk for more serious disease.
+- If you have a severely weakened immune system (including persons with AIDS; cancer and transplant patients taking certain immunosuppressive drugs; and those with inherited diseases that affect the immune system, etc.) you are at risk for more serious disease.
 Your symptoms may be more severe and could lead to serious or life-threatening illness.
-Examples of persons with weakened immune systems include those with AIDS; cancer and transplant patients who are taking certain immunosuppressive drugs; and those with inherited diseases that affect the immune system.

 Your health care provider will ask you to submit stool samples to see if you are infected.
 Because testing for Crypto can be difficult, you may be asked to submit several stool specimens over several days.
 Tests for Crypto are not routinely done in most laboratories.
 Therefore, your health care provider should specifically request testing for the parasite.